lwvmobile/crypthings/README.md

 `git clone https://github.com/lwvmobile/crypthings.git --recursive`

 Open the crypthings/compiled folder and run `sh gcc-compile.sh` to compile tools for Linux.
-Run with `./aes-ofb-crypt.o` in the terminal.
+Run with `./aes-ofb-crypt.o` in the terminal, for example.

 Run `sh cross-compile.sh` to cross compile on Linux platform to Windows as .exe files.
 Windows users, precompiled exe files will be available under releases.

+See the README.md file in the crypthings folder for more information on Crypthings programs.

 ## Information and Resources, Test Vectors, Etc.